sonata22/BOF-frontend-advanced-project/README.md

     - Order button in Cart with hint "Gotcha!" and maybe purchase functionality... that's a long way ahead
     - Validation
     + Only admin can create admin accounts
-    - Edit category from single page
+    + Edit category from single page
     - Green circle on Profile page when user is logged in
-    - Pagination?
+    - Pagination